CHENGDU80/fintech80-codes-GT-2024/README.md

 ## Overview

-Our project introduces a novel car insurance pricing framework that incorporates **route risk** into premium calculations.
+Our team, Georgia Tech, introduces a novel car insurance pricing framework that incorporates **route risk** into premium calculations.
 With the increased adoption of autonomous and semi-autonomous vehicles (AVs), detailed route data for drivers is now accessible.
 This data allows us to assess the inherent risk of specific routes and adjust insurance premiums accordingly.